Biology 2060 - Anatomy and Physiology II » Summer 2020 » Lecture Exam 2

 Which of the artery types contain the internal and external elastic laminae?

-A. Muscular arteries
+A. Elastic arteries and arterioles

 B. Elastic and muscular arteries